OpenZeppelin/defender-templates/Readme.md

 # OpenZeppelin Defender Templates

-This repository contains Defender templates build in preparation for the ETHDenver hackathon to be used for projects participating in the OpenZeppelin Defender Bounty.
+This repository contains Defender templates built in preparation for the ETHDenver hackathon to be used for projects participating in the OpenZeppelin Defender Bounty.
 These templates are meant to be a place to get inspiration and kickstart your project.

 ---
 ## What is defender serverless?